Fa’avae Foundation

 Thanks to the collaboration of Janice Howard, Tapita Ching, Duncan Cotterill Lawyers, and Phil and Jan’s children, Zariana, Braden, and Nathan, the fund continues today under the care of the Top of the South Community Foundation, ensuring ongoing support for the Pacific community.

-Looking Ahead: 2025 and 2026
+Looking Ahead: 2026

-The goal for 2025 and 2026 is to grow the Foundation’s endowment fund, so that the annual interest earned can be used to create meaningful opportunities for Pasifika youth in the region.
+The goal for 2026 is to grow the Foundation’s endowment fund, so that the annual interest earned can be used to create meaningful opportunities for Pasifika youth in the region.
 Key areas of focus include education, health, and encouraging pathways toward higher-earning careers.

 Importantly, donations to the Foundation are invested in perpetuity, none of the principal is spent.
 Only the interest from the fund is used to support initiatives.